Energy Efficient Upgrades

 • Adding or improving insulation

-• Replacing lights with LEDs
+• Replacing old (incandescent or fluorescent) lights with LEDs

 • Installing “smart” or programmable thermostats